Busin731/goChord-viewer/README.md

 npm run build
 ```
 4. Open the dist/index.html on the browser to see the result!
-#.
-You want change the songText input in src/index.js
+5. (Optional) You want change the songText input in src/index.js and repeat steps 3 and 4